 "Not yet.
 But since his profit depends on the sick and the dead, I'd just soon he went bankrupt."
 "Deek!"
 "Couldn't do a damn thing for my boys.
 Buried in a bag like kittens."

-"They had lov ely coffins!
+"They had lovely coffins!
 Lovely!"
 "Yeah, but inside...."
 "Quit, Deek.
 Why don't you just quit."
 "I 'spect he'll make out.
-Less he dies before I do.
+If I go before he does.
 In which case, well, you know what to do.
 I don't feature riding in that van no how, but I want a top of the line box so he'll make out just fine.
 Fleet's the one in trouble."
 He stood at the sink and lathered his hands.
 "You keep saying that.
 How come?"
 "Mail order."
 "What?"
 Olive poured coffee into the big blue cup her husband preferred.
 "You all go to Denby, don't you?
 When you want a toaster or a electric iron.
 And if you don't, you order out of a catalogue and go all the way out there to pick it up.
 Where's that put him?"
-"He never has much on hand.
+"Fleet never has much on hand.
 And what he has been there too long.
 That lounge chair changed colors three times sitting in the window all that time."
 "That's why," said Deek.
 "If he can't move old inventory, he can't buy new."
 "He used to do all right."
 Deek tipped a little coffee into the saucer.
 "Ten years ago.
 Five."
 The dark pool rippled under his breath.
-"Boys coming out of Veetnam, getting married, setting up.
-Farms doing ok everybody doing ok."
+"Boys coming out of Wax money.
+Deetnam, getting married, setting up., Farms doing ok everybody doing ok."
 He sucked at the saucer rim and sighed his pleasure.
 "Now, well...."
 "I don't understand, Deek."
 "I do."
 He smiled up at her.
 "You don't need to."
-She had not meant that she didn't undestand what he was talking about.
+She had not meant that she didn't understand what he was talking about.
 She'd meant she didn't understand why he wasn't worried enough by their friends money problems to help them out.
 But Olive didn't try to explain; she just looked closely at his face.
 Smooth, still handsome after twenty-six years and beaming, now, with satisfaction.
 Shooting well that morning had settled him and returned things to the way they ought to be.
 Coffee the right color; the right temperature.
 And later today quail without their hearts would melt in his mouth.
 Every day the weather permitted, Deacon Morgan got into a brilliant black sedan and drove three fourths of a mile.
 He started at his own house on St. John Street, turned right at the corner onto Central, passed Luke, Mark and Matthew, then parked neatly in front of the bank.
 The silliness of driving to where he could walk in less time than it took to smoke a cigar was eliminated, in his view, by the weight of the gesture.
 His car was big and whatever he did in it was horsepower and worthy of comment: how he washed and waxed it himself--never letting K.D. or any enterprising youngster touch it; how he chewed but did not light cigars in it; how he never leaned on it, but if you had a conversation with him standing near it, he combed the hood with his fingernails scraping flecks he alone could see, and buffing invisible stains with his pocket handkerchief.
 He laughed along with friends at his vanity because he knew their delight at his weakness went hand in hand with their awe.
 The magical way he (and his twin) accumulated money.
 His prophetic widsom.
 His total memory.
-The morning after the meeting at Calvary, pleased with his bird quota and fired, not tired, from no sleep, he decided to check out the Oven before opening up the bank.
-So he turned left at Central and drove past the school on the right , Ace's Grocery, Fleetwood Housewares and several small houses on the left.
-When he arrived at the site he circled it.
-Except for a few soda cans and some paper that had escaped the trash barrels, the place was blank.
-No fists.
-No loungers.
-He should speak to Anna Flood who owned Ace's now--get her to clean up the pop cans and mess that came from purchases made at her store.
-That's what Ace, her father, used to do.
-Swept that place like it was his own kitchen, inside, out and if you'd let him he'd sweep all across the road.
-Deek pulled on to Central.
-He could hear schoolchildren group-reciting a poem he'd learned by rote too, except he had had to hear Dunbar's lines only once to memorize them completely and forever.
-As he drove north on Central, it and the side streets seemed to him as satisfactory as ever.
-Quiet houses full of industry; and in them were proud women at useful tasks; orderly cupboards minus surfeit or miserliness; linen laundered and ironed to perfection; good meat seasoned and ready for roasting.
-He was braking in front of the bank when he noticed a solitary figure ahead.
-He recognized her right away, but watched her carefully because first of all she had no coat, and second, because he had not seen her out of her house in six years.
-Central Avenue, three wide graded miles of tarmac, began at the Oven and ended at Sargeant's Feed and Seed.
-The four side streets east of Central were named after the Gospels.
-When a fifth street was needed it was named St. Peter.
-Later on, as Ruby grew, streets were laid on the west side of Central, and although these newer streets were continuations of those on the east--situated right across from them--they acquired secondary names.
-So St. John Street on the east become Cross John on the west.
-St.Luke became Cross Luke.
-The sanity of this pleased most everybody, Deek especially, and there was always room for additional houses (financed, if need be, by the Morgan brothers bank) in the plots and acres behind and beyond those already built.
-The woman Deek was watching seemed to be leaving Cross Peter Street and heading toward Sargeant's Feed and Seed.
-But she did not stop there.
-Instead she was moving resolutely north, where Deek knew there was nothing for seventeen miles.
-What could the sweetest girl, named for her nature, be doing coatless on a chilly October morning that far from the home she had not stepped out of since 1967?
-A movement in his rear view mirror got his attention and he saw the small red truck coming in from south country.
-Its driver would be Aaron Sand, late, as Deek knew he would be, since he was bringing in the final payment on his loan.
-After considering letting Sand wait and driving on to catch up with Sweetie, Deek cut off his motor.
-July, his clerk and secretary, was not due until ten.
-There should be no occasion when the bank of a good and serious town did not open on time.